AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - Meaning
    * - ``oiio:UnassociatedAlpha``
      - int
-     - If nonzero, will leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated).
+     - If nonzero, and the file contains unassociated alpha, this will cause the reader to leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated).
    * - ``oiio:RawColor``